 Be sure to contact the visitors center (928/753-6106) here to pick up a copy of the town’s good Route 66 brochure.
 Then pop across Route 66 for a burger, some fries, and a milkshake at Mr. D’z Route 66 Diner (105 E. Andy Devine Ave., 928/718- 0066), impossible to miss thanks to its bank of neon.

-The blocks off Route 66 hold Kingman’s most interesting older buildings—Beale Street, north of Route 66, has dozens of 100-year-old railroad-era storefronts now housing an array of junk and antiques shops.
-Besides the usual chain motels along I-40, lodging options in Kingman include the pleasant Hill Top Motel (1901 E. Andy Devine Ave., 928/753-2198, $55 and up), forever infamous as the place where evil Timothy McVeigh stayed for a week before blowing up the Federal Building in Oklahoma City.
+The blocks off Route 66 hold Kingman’s most interesting older buildings—Beale Street, north of Route 66, has dozens of 100 year-old railroad-era storefronts now housing an array of junk and antiques shops.
+Expect the usual chain motels along I-40.

-To escape the summer heat, Kingmanites head east and south along a well-marked 14-mile road to Hualapai Mountain Park, where pines and firs cover the slopes of the 8,417-foot peak.
-Hiking trails wind through the wilderness, where there’s a campground and a few rustic cabins ($65-130) built by the Civilian Conservation Corps during the New Deal 1930s.
+To escape the summer heat, Kingmanites head east and south along a well-marked 13-mi (20.9-km) road to Hualapai Mountain Park, where pines and firs cover the slopes of the 8,417-t (2,566-m) peak.
+Hiking trails wind through the wilderness, where there’s a campground and a few rustic cabins ($70-150) built by the Civilian Conservation Corps during the New Deal 1930s.
 Contact the ranger station (928/757-0915) near the park entrance for detailed information or to make reservations.